learnk8s/learnk8s.io/src/terraformAks/content.md

 Terraform has a powerful mechanism where it can trace dependencies across resources and store them in a graph.

-The graph is used to optimise creating infrastructure: resources that are independent are created in parallel instead of sequentially.
+The graph is used to optimise creating infrastructure: independent resources are created in parallel instead of sequentially.

 The dependency graph for the load balancer above is straightforward.